cam4ani/PhD-AnimalWelfare/Chapter0-GantnerCleaning/README.txt

 2_Classifier-Catboost_finetuning.ipynb: use "id_run+InputCleaning.csv" as input and fine tune the hyperparamters from Catboost

-3_ClassifierComparison&Selection&Performance.ipynb: compare and train final selected model and evaluate the performance of selected model
+3_ClassifierComparison&Selection&Performance.ipynb: compare and train final selected model and evaluate the performance of selected model on  test dataset

------------------------------------------- Cleaning method comparison 4_1CleaningMethodsComparison_Computation.ipynb: compute the performance measurement on each of the frou dataset (when compared to the video observation), and output the following files:
+------------------------------------------ Cleaning method comparison 4_1CleaningMethodsComparison_Computation.ipynb: compute the performance measurement on each of the dataset (when compared to the video observation), and output the following files:
     "1secTS\1secTimeSeries_ALL_+str(BatchID)+.csv": 1sec categorical time series for each method. one file per batch "1secTimeSeries_reliability.csv": the 1sec ts over all batches (used to assess all the methods performance) "reliability_transition.csv" the transitions over all batches (used to assess all the methods performance)